 Everything comes down to the needs of your business.
 If you have a big business that requires large storage spaces for software updates, you may want to consider having an unlimited download allowance.
 However, if you are an independent freelancer, that will probably not be on the top of your priority list.

 What contract length is appropriate at your place of business?

 It’s also important to consider the contract length because that can make you either save or lose a lot of money.
 Longer contracts offer a lower monthly fee, but when it comes to cancelling or switching broadband provider, they are less flexible.
 In most cases there will even be a penalty fee to pay if you terminate your contract before the end date.
 Shorter contracts give you more freedom, but they will cost you more per month.
 Consider whether your priority is to be able to have flexibility or to save money in the long run.

 Does your business need fibre?

-cables can also make a huge difference.
-A basic ADSL offers a connection provided by your telephone line.
+Whether your broadband service operates via ADSL or fibre optic cables can also make a huge difference.
+A basic ADSL package offers a connection provided by your business phone line.
 It is widely available across the UK and may be enough to support the weight of a small business.
 On the other hand, fibre optic uses underground cables and provides a much faster connection.
-This option can be ideal for larger businesses, but they aren’t widely available.
+This option can be ideal for larger businesses, but they aren’t as widely available.

 Specialist business broadband packages